Takeaways: Civil rights, Trump close out Jackson hearing

 “Outstanding, excellent, superior, superb.”

-The ABA committee gave Jackson the same highest rating that has been bestowed on most recent Supreme Court nominees, with the exception of Justice Amy Coney Barrett.
+The ABA committee gave Jackson the same highest rating that has been bestowed on most recent Supreme Court nominees, including Justice Amy Coney Barrett.

 The committee's chair, Ann Claire Williams, testified on the review of some 250-legal professionals on Jackson’s record.
 Asked how Jackson’s integrity was viewed, Williams said: “Those are the comments.”